X850D 120Hz Smart LED TV

 - 1 Stereo minijack output

 Color – The accuracy, tonal balance and shading of colors was very good on this display.
-For example, when viewing scenes from my 4K demo footage from the movie Exodus: Gods and Kings, close up shots of a woman’s face was rendered with very accurate flesh tones and appeared very natural with no color imbalance.
+For example, when viewing scenes from my 4K demo footage from the movie Exodus: Gods and Kings, close-up shots of a woman’s face was rendered with very accurate flesh tones and appeared very natural with no color imbalance.
 Colors were also well saturated with ample amounts of vibrancy and richness.

-4K upscaling of 1080p content on this TV was very good, and was what I’ve come to expect from Sony’s XBR series that uses their powerful X1 video processor.
-For example, while viewing scenes from Star Wars – The Force Awakens, the upscaled images took on a 4K like appearance delivering excellent detail, sharpness and image depth.
+4K upscaling of 1080p content on this TV was very good and was what I’ve come to expect from Sony’s XBR series that uses their powerful X1 video processor.
+For example, while viewing scenes from Star Wars – The Force Awakens, the upscaled images took on a 4K appearance delivering excellent detail, sharpness and image depth.

-Side Viewing Angles – Since the XBR850D uses an IPS display panel design, contrast and color saturation loss was almost imperceptible when viewing the screen at very wide angles.
+Side Viewing Angles – Since the XBR850D uses an IPS display panel design, contrast and color saturation loss were almost imperceptible when viewing the screen at very wide angles.
 IPS panels are known for their excellent off-axis viewing performance.

-HDR Performance – I haven’t seen a lot of HDR content since its availability has been limited, but is now just starting to become readily available (although titles are still very limited) to consumers via video streaming services and 4K HDR blu-ray disc.
+HDR Performance – I haven’t seen a lot of HDR content since its availability has been limited, but is now just starting to become readily available (although titles are still very limited) to consumers via video streaming services and 4K HDR Blu-ray disc.